mrajibkhan/knockout-circle/README.md

 game, shows the result, logs information and exits.
 But this application can easily be extended to run as a webb application or run as a API, used from other applications, add security etc. as spring provides all these features.
 The flip side is the size of the deliverable codebase / package which is quite large considering the requirements of the application.

+This design uses OOD instead of pure mathematical functions using numbers which will consume lot more memory.
+But trade off was made intentionally for better maintainability and flexibility of the application.
+So, performance will decrease with the increased input values (see 'limitations' section below)

 # Environment